itteco/iframely/docs/SETUP.md

 ## Extend functionality with Domains DB

-If can greatly extend gateway functionality without writting additional plugins.
-Just upload you put Domains DB JSON file into `whitelist` folder and, Iframely will start covering extra domains, giving responsive players, twitter photos, etc via standard plugins.
+You can greatly extend gateway functionality without writting additional plugins.
+Just upload Domains DB JSON file into `whitelist` folder and Iframely will start covering extra domains, generating responsive players, twitter photos, etc via generic plugins.

 The file name is expected to be of "iframely-*.json" pattern.
-Lastest filename uploaded to this directory is used.
+Lastest filename uploaded to this directory prevails.

 You can get whitelist file with 2000+ domains at [iframely.com/qa/buy](http://iframely.com/qa/buy).
-Setting `WHITELIST_URL` in config file to your personal access URL will make Iframely to load domains DB from the server automatically.
-If neither local file or `WHITELIST_URL` are provided, Iframely will get a free file with top 100 domains from [iframely.com/qa/sample.json](http://iframely.com/qa/sample.json).
+Setting `WHITELIST_URL` in config file to your personal access URL will instruct Iframely to load domains DB from the server periodically.
+If neither local file nor `WHITELIST_URL` are provided, Iframely will use a free file with top 100 domains from [iframely.com/qa/sample.json](http://iframely.com/qa/sample.json).

 If you wish to create your own whitelist, please, follow [required file format](http://iframely.com/qa/format).